BetaThis is a new service – your feedback will help us to improve it.

 For full academic year data, and for termly data published in full year publications released prior to November 2022, exclusion rates are calculated as a proportion of all pupils on roll as at the January Census day of the relevant academic year.

-From November 2022, full year data will continue to use pupil on roll figures from the Spring census (January) however termly data will be presented using pupil on roll figures from the census for that specific term.
+From November 2022, full year data continues to use pupil on roll figures from the Spring census (January) however termly data is presented using pupil on roll figures from the census for that specific term.
 As no census was taken for Summer 2019/20, headcount figures from Summer 2019/20 correspond to the Spring (January census).

 1.6 Published geographical and characteristics breakdowns